teju81/rtabmap_essentials/README.md

 **Step 4: Launch RTABMAP**

 - In another terminal, run the rtabmap docker image ``sudo docker run -it --rm --network=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix introlab3it/rtabmap_ros:noetic-latest bash``
-- Edit the topics on which the data stream and info of the RGBD sensor is published
+- Inspect the topics on which the data streams and info of the RGBD sensor are published
-  - Run the command ``gedit /opt/ros/noetic/share/rtabmap_ros/launch/rtabmap.launch`` and inspect the file and make sure the topics matches what is given below
+  - Run the command ``gedit /opt/ros/noetic/share/rtabmap_ros/launch/rtabmap.launch`` and inspect the file.
+The topics need to match what is given below
   ```
     <!-- RGB-D related topics -->
   <arg name="rgb_topic"               default="/camera/color/image_raw" />